 - 1. The responsibility for the successful administration of the quiet hour program rests individually and collectively with each resident, along with the administrative staff of each residence hall. - 2.
 Each resident is responsible for understanding and knowing the working procedures of the quiet hour program. - 3.
-The individual host or hostess must assume responsibility for his or her guests.
-The host or hostess should inform his or her guests about the inter-residence hall quiet hour policy, and is held responsible for controlling the noise level of his or her guests.
-In a party situation, all hosts or hostesses and guests who are also residents, are subject to disciplinary action as set forth in the System of Fines and Disciplinary Action Section of the Student Handbook. - 4.
-Any individual found violating the quiet hour policy or regulations is subject to disciplinary action set forth under the Systems of Fines and Disciplinary Action Section of the Student Handbook. - 5.
-The quiet hour program is in effect for the entire calendar year, including all breaks, vacation, school cancellations, May term, and summer. - 6.
+The individual host must assume responsibility for their guests.
+The host should inform their guests about the inter-residence hall quiet hour policy, and is held responsible for controlling the noise level of their guests.
+In a party situation, all hosts and guests who are also residents, are subject to disciplinary action as set forth in the System of Fines and Disciplinary Action Section of the Student Handbook. - 4.
+Any individual found violating the quiet hour policy or regulations is subject to disciplinary action set forth under the Systems of Fines and Disciplinary Action Section of the Student Handbook. - The quiet hour program is in effect for the entire calendar year, including all breaks, vacation, school cancellations, May term, and summer. - 6.
 During the week of final exams, quiet hours will be in effect for twenty-three hours/ day.
 The time from 6:00pm to 7:00pm is the designated loud hour during this week. - 7.
 Waitt, Poppen, Lags, and the Garretson Houses set their own quiet hour policies.
 However, campus quiet hours apply in study rooms and hallways.
 Excessive or flagrant abuse of acceptable noise levels during courtesy hours will be treated as a noise violation without need for a warning or courtesy call, under the same guidelines as a quiet hours violation.